SatsuiBird/SatsuiMemoryDemo/README.md

 	// Will read and write at 'Winmine__XP.exe' module address myPatch.Data.Vars.Add(new PatchDataVar(VarType.Numeric, "TestVar2", "Winmine__XP.exe", null));

-	// Will read and write at $TestVar2 offset value myPatch.Data.Vars.Add(new PatchDataVar(VarType.Numeric, "TestVar3", "$TestVar2", null));
+	// Will convert the value of $TestVar2 to an offset and will read/write to it myPatch.Data.Vars.Add(new PatchDataVar(VarType.Numeric, "TestVar3", "$TestVar2", null));

-You can concatenate elements in a expression :
+You can concatenate elements in an expression :

 	myPatch.Data.Vars.Add(new PatchDataVar(VarType.Numeric, "TestVar4", "Winmine__XP.exe+$TestVar1+1000", null));